mikeagun/concat/README.md

   - concat scripts to test everything else
 3. Review+finish documentation on all standard language features (stack effects, side effects)
   - also review instruction set for round of (if needed) breaking changes
-4. Document all implementation rules *see README.md in src*
+4. Document all implementation rules (i.e. document how to add types/opcodes/natives)
 5. proper REPL for interactive coding
 6. Improve default implementation of debugging tools
   - also look into compile/debug-time checks of stack comments
-7. Complete AVR implementation of core language (hopefully just macro switches to disable extras)
+7. Complete AVR implementation of core VM
 8. Standardize core opcode set
 9. Document design and design decisions
   - e.g. err and opcode macros, token-threading